Home/Vegetables/Cooked Lettuce

 Instructions

 2. 2.
-Fold in the cooked lettuce until well combined.
+Mix in chopped lettuce and cook until wilted.

 Frequently Asked Questions (FAQ)

-Lettuce can be lightly steamed, sautéed, or added to soups for a nutritious boost.
+Lettuce can be sautéed, steamed, or added to soups for a unique texture and flavor.

 Does cooking lettuce reduce its nutritional value?